JackJ30/jackjamison.net/zola-static/content/blog/emacs-garbage-collection.md

 (run-with-idle-timer 1.2 t 'garbage-collect)
 ```

 I have been using this for a few months and it's worked perfectly.
-Even when I try my best to notice the garbage collection, I can't.
+I've tried my best to notice the garbage collections, I can't.

 > There is a package which does the same thing, called [the Garbage Collector Magic Hack](https://github.com/emacsmirror/gcmh).
 Personally I prefer a lower idle time, and keeping it in my own config.